anthonyawuley/alps-ec/README.md

-Welcome to Age Layered Population Structure (ALPS) and Feature Selection ALPS ECJ!
+Welcome to Age Layered Population Structure (ALPS) and Feature Selection ALPS (FSALPS) ECJ!
 ================

 The system provides anALPS extension to the open source ECJ System